f5devcentral/f5-agility-labs-iam/docs/class5/lab1.rst

 The purpose of this lab is to leverage Access Guided Configuration (AGC) to deploy an Identity Aware Proxy extended by Per Request Policies (PRP) access controls.
-The Per Request Policies will restict access based on AD Group Membership and the URI accessed.
+The Per Request Policies will restrict access based on AD Group Membership and the URI accessed.
 Students will configure the various aspects of the application using strictly AGC, review the configuration and perform tests of the deployment.